 Agnes had previously taken a weekend seminar in collage at Snow Farm several years ago.
 She heard about it through what was then called Elderhostel, and is now called Road Scholar (www.roadscholar.org).

 She took a weekend seminar in collage with instructor Alexandra Sheldon, and found it to be “a wonderful life-changing experience.”

 “I loved the professional teachers, I loved the food, I loved the accomodations,” she says.
 So this year she invited the whole family for an arts and crafts reunion – Michele, Clare, Christa, Julia, Paul and Mark Maserjian and Tim and Rose Caspary.

 The accomodations at Snow Farm are kind of like a five-star summer camp, with spare but comfortable double rooms arranged in four ‘living modules.’
 The food is fresh and local, including home-baked bread and desserts, with selections for vegans, vegetarians, gluten-free diets, as well as omnivores.
-The grounds at Snow Farm are a great place to immerse yourself in art

 The grounds are verdant and well-tended, and the architecture is a combination of buildings from a centuries-old family farm and modern buildings designed to blend in with the hill-town landscape.

 All in all it’s a great place to immerse yourself in art, whether you are learning a new skill or learning more advanced techniques.
 The farm also hosts week-long seminars and a summer program for high school students.
 Some students become professional artists and craftspeople, and for others it’s a chance to learn an enjoyable lifelong hobby.